 Breathing technique to create cardiac coherence.
 When we shift our breathing we can lower our heart rate, which triggers the brain to come out of a stress response and into a relaxation response.

 - Have your eyes open with a stop watch in front of you.
 (Most smart phone alarms have a stop watch feature.)

 - Slowly inhale for 5 seconds and slowly exhale for 5 seconds to create 10 second breath cycles.
 Repeating for 3-5 minutes total.

 - Encourage the breath to come from lower in your abdomen rather than using shallow breathing.
 It sometimes takes a while to develop this skill so don't worry if your breathing is shallow at first.

 Studies on peak performing atheletes show that those who engage in a regular practice of positive self-talk outperformed athletes who did not have such practice.
 We all know what it feels like to be criticized for work versus when we are encouaged and valued.
 The key is whether we wait for comments from others or we actively talk to ourselves in a way that's positive, and accurate.
 And practicing quality self-talk improves our self-esteem and confidence.

 Here's a practice to try once a day before you fall asleep:

 - Note in your mind three things you did today where you made a good effort.
 Emphasizing effort over outcome is key to growing positive self-talk.
 We can't control outcomes but we can control how much effort we made.

 Written by Natalie Baker, Advanced Certified NeurOptimal® Neurofeedback Trainer and Founder.
-Neurofeedback Training Co. is headquartered in NYC and has clinics in Manhattan, Los Angeles, and Boulder, Colorado.
+Neurofeedback Training Co. is headquartered in NYC and has clinics in Manhattan, Los Angeles (Pasadena), Boulder, Colorado and Portland, Oregon.
 We offer in-office training as well as neurofeedback equipment for home use.
-Our clinic in New York is located close to Union Square at 80 E. 11th St #310, New York, NY 10003.
+Our clinic in New York is located close to Union Square on Manhattan.